danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 That common goal, as I see it, is organising sound.
 This makes us the same you and I. Mostly everyone we know shares this common goal.
 I trace this back to Edgard Varese's bit about how "Music is organised sound".
 I am fine with that description.
-I am also interested in finding my own answers to the question of how do I keep doing that in ways that continue to interst me.
+I want to keep finding new answers to the question of how to organise sound in ways that continue to interest me.
+Part of staying interested is engaging with other people who are also engaged in this same struggle.
+I want to be part of a _Community_.

+I've thought a lot about how to set myself up so that I become increasingly unlikely to get bored.
+Cutting myself of from people increases the risk of getting bored.
+Sharing my tools increases the likeliness of contact and/or stimulating communication with other people.

-I'd also love to try to make my thesis valuable to others in terms of it's utility.
+I don't just want to talk at people about my internal state.
+I genuinly want to try to make an honest attempt my thesis valuable to others in terms of it's utility.
 This is why I've chosen to include my code.
 My thinking here is that there exists a certain kind of reader that won't want to sit through these touchy feely meanderings unless there is a promise of some code that can be run at the end of the day.
-One way of thinking about those pieces of code is as maps.
+Here is that promise now.

+I couldn't resist tying back sharing the code into the narrative framework as maps.
 You would be free to connect my code to anything you want and control it.
 You could make your own connections to the things you care about.
 Edit my code to find your own path through the valley.

-Make segway here!
+Analogies are frail things though.
+They fall apart so easily.
+You wouldn't be praticularly well served by bringing the wrong map with you on a hiking trip in the woods.
+I much prefer diagrams to analogies.
+So much more serious semming and has that sweet science feel to them.

 In the diagram below the audience creates a discrete assesment loop when viewing the artwork.
 The audience views the result of the artist's process of composing